LeonardoMeneguelli1/LeonardoMeneguelli1/README.md

-## Olá!
-Me Chamo Leonardo Meneguelli!
-Sejá Bem-vindo!  👋
 ## Hello!
 My Name is Leonardo Meneguelli!
-Welcome!
+Welcome! 👋

 <!--
 **LeonardoMeneguelli1/LeonardoMeneguelli1** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.